osucord/resources/content.md

 - [osu! scores inspector](https://score.kirino.sh/) - More alternative rankings, as well as clan leaderboards
 - [PP Rankings](https://pp.huismetbenen.nl/rankings/players/master) - Information and calculations for proposed and past pp reworks
 - [osu!
 World](https://osuworld.octo.moe/) - Provides provincial, state, and/or regional leaderboards
+- [osu!Skills](https://osuskills.com/) - Ranking based on individual skills
 ---
 ### Alternative Clients
 - [osu!lazer](https://github.com/ppy/osu) - Official rewrite of the game with a modern design, a bunch of new mods and features
-- [McOsu](https://store.steampowered.com/app/607260/McOsu/) - Alternative osu! client with various training tools and VR support
+- [McOsu](https://store.steampowered.com/app/607260/McOsu/) - osu! clone with various training tools and VR support
 - [Web osu!mania](https://web-osu-mania.vercel.app/) - Play osu!mania in the browser
+- [osu!droid](https://osudroid.moe/) - osu! clone for Android devices
 ---
 ### Training Tools
 - [osu!Trainer](https://github.com/FunOrange/osu-trainer) - A program that allows you to modify the difficulty of a beatmap very quickly and easily
 - [cosu!Trainer](https://github.com/hwsmm/cosutrainer) - osu!Trainer alternative for Linux, written in C
+---
+### Self-improvement
+- [khz's streaming guide](https://docs.google.com/document/d/1xbNwH_vN4O3azBYwua-Z_3GOAI2d-kV_EeE96aiRLBU/edit) - A guide on how to get better at streaming
+- [Shikke's Anti-Mindblock](https://shikkesora.com/downloads) - A tool to quickly flip your monitor upside to help with mind-block
 ---
 ### Beatmap Management Tools
 - [Batch Beatmap Downloader](https://github.com/nzbasic/batch-beatmap-downloader) - Tool to mass download beatmaps, you can also apply filters and create collections for the downloaded beatmaps